 2. You can get bonuses from credit cards that are considered separate products

 While it may be confusing, there are different versions of credit cards that you can get the bonus for, often at the same time!
-For example, several different Delta cards from American Express and you can open accounts for all of them.
+For example, there are several Delta cards from American Express and you can open accounts for all of them.
+This rule doesn’t apply to all cards, however.
+You can only get one Southwest personal card from Chase or one card that earns Citi ThankYou points.
+More on that here.

 3. Apply for Chase credit cards first